-In our current configuration we have to select two outputs all together.
-One of them is the so called Preview monitor and the second is the Main output, which will use the SDI output.
+In our current configuration, we have to select two outputs altogether.
+One of them is the so-called Preview monitor and the second is the Main output, which will use the SDI output.

 As we can see, the following information is displayed on the ID tag of our SDI output channel.
 We see the #2 numbering, the video mode is set to 1080i50 and the Synchronization is set on the output marked with red.

 The next step is the definition of the video inputs.
 Before we see how it is done it is worth mentioning, that it is possible to select input devices directly by their name later in Composer.
 But in practice, it is more appropriate to assign “1”, ”2”, ”3” and so on numbering to these inputs, already here at this point.
 By doing this, we avoid dealing with “input definitions” later on when using Composer´s control boards.
 These boards will use this pre-defined input by default.